AuxLabs/auxlabs.github.io/commissions.md

 ---

 ## Mystery Design
-#### $50
+#### $20+
+Pay what you want, complexity of the design is based on price.
 You tell me some keywords or provide a random image and I'll make a unique design based on them.

 ---